There is no established manual for search committees.

 Twelve: Never forget that this committee is not the church.

 By themselves they cannot obligate the church for anything.
 They are a representative group, presumably the cream of the crop from the membership.
-But, once in a while, a church will put an odd character on the committee.
+And, once in a while, a church will put an odd character on the committee.
 In your conversations with the leadership, you should pick up on that and come to a conclusion about the true nature of this church.
 But always remember that most committees function like a good chamber of commerce in how they put the church and their town in the best light.

 So, listen to them and welcome their input, but reserve your judgment for a later time after you have made your visits and talked to many people.

 After you arrive at the church, the search committee should cease to exist.
 From then on, you relate to the elected leadership of the church.
 If you fail to do this, and continue to meet with the members of the search committee, the established leaders may resent it.
-You will have enough challenges pastoring this church without creating new ones for yourself.
+You will have enough challenges pastoring this church without creating any new problems for yourself.

 God bless you.
 This can be an exciting time in your life.
 I hope it turns out to be a great experience.